 Bootstrap analysis

-To determine which BERM is the most consistent at alleviating batch effect, bootstrapping and calculation of Jaccard score were conducted for each normalised dataset (Figure 2).
+To determine which BERM is the most consistent at alleviating batch effect in terms of feature select reproducibility, bootstrapping and concomitant calculation of Jaccard score were conducted for each normalised dataset (Figure 2).
 For each BERM-treated dataset, we resampled from all samples and for each resample, we conducted T-test on the genes between the old and young classes.
 The p-values for each resample were binarized using a threshold of 0.05 (Table 4).